aritra1911/reader/README.md

 ```

 ## What does it do?
-It just has access to a folder full of files that end with the extension `.jrl`
+It just has access to a few folders full of files that end with extensions that categorize them
 and it simply reads them.
 If the files are encrypted, it takes a key from the
 user and applies the key to decrypt them.
 Hence renders the file in html after
 parsing it.